obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Publish.md

 Once you are done with configuring CloudFlare, you can head to your site options in Obsidian, and set the URL to your domain or subdomain.
 This allows our server to associate the domain to your site.

+Troubleshooting: If your custom domain setup ends up in a redirect loop, it's likely that the encryption mode in CloudFlare to `Flexible` instead of `Full`.

 #### Proxy/redirect setup

 If you wish to host your own web server and setup your own SSL encryption, you can choose this option.
 If you are already hosting a website under your domain or subdomain, you can also use this option and setup your website to load your Obsidian Publish site under a specific URL path, instead of hosting the full site.